Summer Experience Grants

 The application consists of personal information, summer experience information, five (5) short answer and three (3) supplemental documents via the application portal.
-We ask students to redact their names from their supplemental materials (except the Financial Aid Summary) to eliminate bias in the decision-making process.
+We ask students to redact their names from their resume to eliminate bias in the decision-making process.
 A&S Career Development is not responsible for technical difficulties if you wait until last minute to submit your materials.

 REQUIRED SUPPLEMENTAL MATERIALS:

 - Budget Form – consists of expected expenses and income for the duration of the summer experience.
 This year, the budget will be part of the application form.

 - Resume – redact your name from the resume before you submit.